ankane/field_test/README.md

 Remove `legacy_participants` from config file

-Once you confirm it's working, drop the `participant` column
+Once you confirm it's working, drop the `participant` column (can rename first just to be extra safe)

 ## Credits